- I. The basics of the Supply Chain Act

 - what conclusions it draws from the assessment for future measures.

-Reports must be made publicly available online no later than four months after the end of the financial year and must be kept available for seven years.
+The report must be made publicly available online no later than four months after the end of the financial year and must be kept available for seven years.
 Trade and business secrets are to be given due protection.
 The reports must be submitted to the Federal Office of Economics and Export Control.
 An electronic procedure is being developed to keep the burden on enterprises as light as possible.
+This will be made available to enterprises in good time.

-2. When must an initial report be made in line with the LkSG?
+2. When must an initial report be submitted in line with the Supply Chain Act?

-Initial reports in line with the LkSG must be submitted to the competent authority no later than four months after the end of the financial year that ends during the calendar year 2023 (for enterprises with 3,000 or more employees) or 2024 (for enterprises with 1,000 or more employees).
-The reporting period does not begin until 01.01.2023 (or 01.01.2024).
+Initial reports in line with the Supply Chain Act must be submitted to the competent authority no later than four months after the end of the financial year that ends during the calendar year 2023 (for enterprises with 3,000 or more employees) or 2024 (for enterprises with 1,000 or more employees).
+The reporting period does not begin until 1 January 2023 (or 1 January 2024).

-3. Can sustainability seals, audits and certificates serve as evidence within the framework of the LkSG?
+3. Can sustainability seals, audits and certificates serve as evidence within the framework of the Supply Chain Act?

 When seals, certificates and audits demonstrably fulfil the legal due diligence requirements, they can be used as important indications of the fulfilment of the due diligence obligations.